 In the name of Allah, the Most Merciful, the Grantor of Mercy

-All praise is due to Allah, and may His salutations and peace be upon the Messenger of Allah, and upon his family, companions, and those loyal to him.
+All praise be to Allah, and may His peace and blessings be upon the Messenger of Allah, and upon his family, his companions, and those who follow him.

 With extreme grief and sorrow, the Assembly of Muslim Jurists of America (AMJA) received news of this heinous attack which claimed the lives of numerous worshipers, and injured numerous others, in one of the houses of God in Quebec, Canada.
 We ask Allah, the Glorified, by His beautiful names and sublime attributes, to envelop those killed in His wide mercy, to magnify the reward of their loved ones, to infuse them with patience and the anticipation of their reward, and to heal those injured and combine for them both the relief and the reward.

 In light of this major tragedy, the Assembly would like to reiterate a few realities: